ABStein/candidate-challenge/README.md

 ### Unit tests

-To run the unit test(s) for the api
+To run the unit tests for the api

 ```
 npm run test